Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 I just closed on the property the other day.

-That's it's its own big deal.
+That's its own big deal.

-I've got a lot of things that I need to solve just uh to even make videos there.
+I've got a lot of things that I need to solve just to even make videos there.

 So it'll be a ton of work.